oopanuga/Seo-Pack/README.md

 The Url SEO Helper methods are extension methods of the ASP.Net MVC UrlHelper class.
 These generate outbound Route and Action SEO Friendly Urls based on a predefined set of url policies.
 Url policies are also applied to inbound urls via the RedirectToSeoFriendlyUrlAttribute filter.
 So you end up with a consistent set of url policies that apply to both inbound and outbound urls.
 The concept of url policies was inspired by the [Canonicalize](https://github.com/schourode/canonicalize) library.

 At the heart of creating SEO Friendly Urls is the SeoFriendlyUrl class.
-The class runs a url through the url policies and ensures that the resultant url is one that conforms to the predefined url policies.
+The class runs a url through the url policies and ensures that the resultant url is one that conforms to these url policies.

 ### Supported Html Tags
 1. Title